LightFTSO/flare-node-proxy/README.md

 ## TODO
 * Handle proxy to websockets
-* Implement whitelisting of preapproved addresses, with optional expiration dates
+* Fix reading whitelist file from the current running directory, for some reason the watcher doesn't emit events
-* Implement better logging (maybe it's not needed?)
+* Implement expiration dates for whitelisted addresses

 ## How to use